Reviewable/Reviewable/docs/repositories.md

         {
           username: 'pkaminski',
           disposition: 'discussing',  // Participant's current disposition
-          resolved: true  // False if this participant is blocking resolution }
+          resolved: true,  // False if this participant is blocking resolution
+          lastActivityTimestamp: 1436828040000  // Last time user sent a message or changed disposition }
       ],
       target: {  // Target file location; the top-level discussion doesn't have a target